sundarsau/lara_form_submit_ajax/README.md

 # Form Submit using Ajax in Laravel
 This is a small Laravel 11 application to show how you can submit a form using Ajax.
-It uses a custom table named "items" in MySQ.
+It uses a custom table named "items" in MySQL.
 Laravel form validation is used to display validation error messages and once the form is submitted successfully, it displays a successful message.
 Also, index view displays all the inserted data in an html table.
 Website - https://codehow2.com

 # How To Use

 1) Download the repository from https://github.com/sundarsau/lara_form_submit_ajax
 2) Extract it into a folder
 3) Create a Database in MySQL
 4) Update .env with update database name, username and password.
+Replace sqlite with mysql for DB_CONNECTION.
 For example, I used the database lara_form and updated database details as below:
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306